 As said above, there is a built-in option in the Google Chrome browser to reopen the Google Chrome browser without losing past opened Tabs in Windows 10.
 To access this setting in the Google Chrome browser, perform the following steps:-

-2. Click on the Chrome Menu bar (three dots) on the right up corner of the browser and then click on the Settings from the drop-down options.
+Step 2.
+Click on the Chrome Menu bar (three dots) on the right up corner of the browser and then select

 Once you complete the above steps while opening the Google Chrome browser, it will automatically restore the previously opened settings.
-Let you closed the Chrome browser by mistake, the PC got restart automatically, or whatever the reason may be, you will not lose previous opened Tabs in Windows 10 PC.
+Let you close the Chrome browser by mistake, the PC got restarted automatically, or whatever the reason may be, you will not lose previous opened Tabs in Windows 11/10 PC.